ejazr83/Book-Summaries/Accelerate-ITrevolutionPress.md

 3. **Work in small batches** - work should be sliced up so that they can be completed in a week or less.

-4.Foster and **enable team experimentation** - allow teams to independent try new ideas.
+4. Foster and **enable team experimentation** - allow teams to independent try new ideas.
 Should be combined with incorporating customer feedback, making work flow visible and working in small batches

 ### Lean Management & Monitoring